Earl E. Kynette: 1938 Harry Raymond bombing

 In January 1938, Kynette was charged with conspiracy to commit murder, attempted murder, assault with intent to commit murder, and malicious use of explosives in the bombing attack that maimed a private investigator and former San Diego Chief of Police named Harry Raymond.
 Raymond worked for a regional anti-corruption group, digging up evidence against the mayor and the police department.
-The trial was described by Time magazine as "Southern California's biggest political circus" and revealed that the Intelligence Squad was under direct control of the mayor's brother, and had spied on man local dignitaries including John Anson Ford (the mayor's political opponent in the most recent election) and Buron Rogers Fitts (the district attorney trying the case).
+The trial was described by Time magazine as "Southern California's biggest political circus" and revealed that the Intelligence Squad was under direct control of the mayor's brother, and had spied on many local dignitaries including John Anson Ford (the mayor's political opponent in the most recent election) and Buron Rogers Fitts (the district attorney trying the case).
 The scandal led Chief Davis' departure from the police force.

 On June 16, 1938, Kynette was found guilty on three of the four counts for the bombing.
 He was acquitted of conspiracy to commit murder.
-Also convicted was fellow LAPD officer Roy Allen, albeit he was only found guilty of a single count of malicious use of explosives..
-A third officer, Fred Brown, was acquitted.
+Also convicted was fellow LAPD officer Roy Allen, albeit he was only found guilty of a single count of malicious use of explosives.
+A third LAPD officer, Fred Brown, was acquitted.